wuyahuang/wuyahuang/README.md

 ### Hi there 👋
-* 📱 Over 7 years of working experience in mobile internet, developer of 3 popular apps (Qunar/Snowball/Meetyou)
+* 📱 7 years of experience in mobile internet, developer of 3 popular apps (Qunar/Snowball/Meetyou)
-* 💻 Over 4 years of working experience in blockchain, full stack developer in web3 (Javascript/Solidity/C++/Rust)
+* 💻 5 years of experience in blockchain, full stack developer in web3 (Javascript/Solidity/C++/Rust)
-* ❤️  Creator of anonymous NFT protocol funded by the Web3 Foundation Grants Program
+* ❤️  Developer of anonymous NFT protocol funded by the Web3 Foundation Grants Program
 * 🌱 Winner of Polkadot Hackathon 2022 / NEAR MetaBuild I / Avalanche Hacks 2022
 * 😀 Technical mentor for the EOS Hackathon in Hongkong
 * 🧑‍💼 Head of the technical team of EOS genesis block producer MEET.ONE